Can individuals with cerebral palsy benefit from adopting a ketogenic diet?

 In the following section, we’ll discuss the risks associated with adopting a ketogenic diet.

-Side Effects of the Ketogenic Diet for Cerebral Palsy Patients
+Side Effects of the Ketogenic Diet for Individuals with Cerebral Palsy

 It’s essential to be aware of the potential side effects of adopting such an extreme diet.